Acne is a recurring issue in many adolescents and young adults, though it affects people of all ages.

 - Always wash your hands before washing your face

 - Use tissues to blot excess water

 - Do not use towels as this is the easiest way to spread bacteria

 - Change your pillowcase daily

-- Clean your phone with a surgical spirit after each and every use
+- Clean your phone with a surgical spirit after every use

 - Never pick or try to squeeze the acne lesions

-- Don’t apply anything on your face unless it is prescribed by your doctor
+- Don’t apply anything on your face unless your doctor prescribes it

 Always remember to be patient with these conditions.